jantimon/favicons-webpack-plugin/README.md

 <link rel="apple-touch-icon" sizes="180x180" href="/assets/webpack/icons-4b62aad7/apple-touch-icon-180x180.png">
 ```

-but files will be saved to `/icons-4b62aad7/` directory and you `iconstats.json` contains
+but files will be saved to `/icons-4b62aad7/` directory and you `iconstats.json` contains correct outputFilePrefix

 ```json
 { "outputFilePrefix":"/assets/webpack/icons-4b62aad7/" }
 ```

+#### Keep in mind what `prefix` change filenames inside html, `output` it is the path where icons wiil be saved

 # Changelog